YahiDar/TransRadar/README.md

 You can also use the ```test_transrad.sh``` file after editing directories.

+Important note:

+The weights we provide are slightly different than what we report in the paper, since we trained and reported the outcome of multiple training attempts for fairness.

 ## Acknowledgements

 We mention again that this code heavily borrows from the [veloai repository](https://github.com/valeoai/MVRSS).